kjpye/blog/ParsingBinaryFiles/1-intro.md

 #### Structures and pointers

-Some binary files contain data structures which look ver y much like in-memory structures including pointers to other structures and so on.
+Some binary files contain data structures which look very much like in-memory structures including pointers to other structures and so on.
 (Early versions of Microsoft Word looked like this.)
 Reading files like this can involve jumping around a lot within the file, and in this case accessing the file using `mmap` (see Part II) might be simplest and quickest.

 #### Block structured